 - Copy God and reward the people around us the way He does

-What proportion of my spiritual life is public and what is private?
+- What proportion of my spiritual life is public, and what is private?

-Are all my prayers for people done with them there or am I praying for people without them knowing?
+- Are all my prayers for people done with them there, or am I praying for people without them knowing?

 I’m aware of only having scratched the surface of this complex topic of humanity.
-To get more revelation it will take an honest bit of soul searching.
-There are some significant challenges for those called to public ministry which involve daily accountability of inner motives and a constant return to true servant leadership.There are also some crucial lessons for the rest of church in how to deal with ‘known’ christians; seeking to honor but not idolize.
+Getting more revelation will take a fair bit of soul searching.
+Some significant challenges for those called to the public ministry involve daily accountability of inner motives and a constant return to authentic servant leadership.
+Also, some crucial lessons for the rest of the church are in how to deal with ‘known’ Christians, seeking to honor but not idolize or worship them.